VPeterV/RankSpace-Models/README.md

 # RankSpace-Models
 This repository contains source code for NAACL2022 main conference [Dynamic Programming in Rank Space: Scaling Structured Inference with Low-Rank HMMs and PCFGs](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/naacl22rank.pdf)

-* Code for scaling low structured inference with HMMs in rank-hmms.
+* Code for scaling low-rank structured inference with HMMs in rank-hmms.
-* Code for scaling low structured inference with PCFGs in rank-pcfgs, which has been merged into [TN-PCFG](https://github.com/sustcsonglin/TN-PCFG).
+* Code for scaling low-rank structured inference with PCFGs in rank-pcfgs, which has been merged into [TN-PCFG](https://github.com/sustcsonglin/TN-PCFG).
 More details can be seen in it.

 ## Dependencies
 ```